International: UK tax charges on non UK schemes: the member payment charges and taxable property charges: the member payment charges: basic principles

 - there has been a relevant transfer to the scheme at any time after 5 April 2006 when it was a qualifying recognised overseas pension scheme (see PTM112100).

-A relevant transfer is a transfer made directly or indirectly of funds representing accrued rights under
+A relevant transfer is a transfer made directly or indirectly to the scheme of funds representing accrued rights under another scheme that is either:

 - a registered pension scheme, or